 Gaius choked on ashen fumes and bent double with a racking cough.
 He could not tell how long they had been trodding down the avenue.
-The half-light under the unnatural clouds hid the time of day.
+The night under the unnatural clouds clouded all sense of the passing of time.
 The old patrician moved along with a grim, set face.
 The young woman fared less well, mostly carried by the patrician at this point.
 The stream of refugees had reduced down to a trickle, with many of them pulling away into narrow alleys or empty buildings.
 Others simply stopped, huddling against walls for the relative shelter they offered.
 Some called out from the ground, their minds taken by lunacy, crying for an end to the night.
 The pumice stone came down more thickly now.
-Roofs collapsed under the weight of the ash and stone.
+Roofs collapsed under the weight of it all.
 Still, Gaius led on.

 “There is no way forward, young sir,” said the ash-stained slave in a hoarse whisper.
 “The gods have abandoned us.
 It is the end of all things.
 We must take shelter.”

 Gaius pressed on.
 “And if it is the end, what will shelter avail you, fool?” he said, his dry voice breaking.
 “We move on.”